This is the fourth of seven topic-based reports, as outlined in the Family Violence Reform Implementation Monitor's plan for 2021–2022.

 Figure 8: Five guiding pillars for primary prevention in Free from Violence

-It is positive that several actions from the second action plan are drawn from other relevant plans such as (‘the industry plan') and the .
+It is positive that several actions from the second action plan are drawn from other relevant plans such as Building From (‘the industry plan') and the Family Violence Reform Rolling Action Plan .
 By bringing these actions together in one place, people won’t need to consult multiples strategies and plans to piece together the primary prevention agenda.
 However, it is not clear how comprehensive the suite of actions is in terms of the Change the Story essential actions, or any other actions required to respond to other forms of family violence, and the key settings where activity must occur.
 We suggest it would be useful to map the suite of actions against, for example, the drivers of violence and against key settings where prevention activity must occur.

 A public health approach to primary prevention of family violence